Gourment Vegetable Plants List (SCROLL DOWN TO SEE ENTIRE LIST)

 Growing pumpkins is a great way to get kids involved in gardening.
 There are tons of creative things you can do with them in the garden, kitchen and for fall displays.
 Pumpkins require lots of rich organic material - add plenty of compost and aged manure and plant in full sun for best harvest.
 Pumpkins take up quite a bit of space in the garden but you can weave its vines around larger trees and berry bushes in the garden to maximize your garden space. |

-Squash (Summer) - Cucurbita spp.
+Squash (Summer) / Zucchini - Cucurbita spp.

 The trick to getting the best tasting summer squash is pick them when they are small and tender – 2-6” depending upon variety.
 Plant in full sun in ground that has plenty of compost or manure worked in.
 Keep well watered but avoid wetting the leaves to prevent powdery mildew.
 Continual harvest keeps the plant producing fruit.
 Lager fruit tend to have a harder skin but are still edible – grate them up to use fresh or frozen in sauces, stews and even baking. |